TURTLE: A C library for an optimistic stepping through a topography: The TURTLE library

 \subsection{ECEF coordinates transforms}

 Elevation maps are provided in geodetic coordinates or using a local projection.
-Projected coordinates cannot be used directly in a large scale Monte-Carlo where the Earth curvature is no more negligible.
-A convenient and correct reference frame to use in such Monte-Carlo simulations is the Earth-Centered Earth-Fixed (ECEF) frame.
+Projected coordinates cannot be used directly in a large scale Monte~Carlo where the Earth curvature is no more negligible.
+A convenient and correct reference frame to use in such Monte~Carlo simulations is the Earth-Centered Earth-Fixed (ECEF) frame.
 The \turtledef{group/ecef}{turtle_ecef} functions provide coordinate transforms from and to ECEF.

 The geodetic to ECEF transform (\turtlefun{group/ecef}{turtle_ecef_from_geodetic}) is straightforward, similar to spherical to Cartesian coordinates.
-The only difference is an ellipticity factor due to the fact that geodetic coordinates are given w.r.t. a reference ellipsoid (WGS84 typically), not a sphere.
+The only difference is an ellipticity factor due to the fact that geodetic coordinates are given w.r.t.~a reference ellipsoid (WGS84 typically), not a sphere.
 The reverse transform (\turtlefun{group/ecef}{turtle_ecef_to_geodetic}) is less trivial.
-However it has been extensively studied.
-We implemented the closed form, yet efficient, provided by~\citet{Olson:1996}.
-Converting between projected map coordinates and ECEF proceeds through intermediate geodetic coordinates.
+We implemented the closed form which is computed efficiently according to~\citet{Olson:1996}.
+Converting between projected map coordinates and ECEF is performed via intermediate geodetic coordinates.
 It requires to project or un-project the local coordinates to or from geodetic ones, such that the \ics{turtle_ecef} functions can be used.

-In order to define a direction it is often convenient to use local angular coordinates as for example horizontal ones, i.e. azimuth and elevation.
+In order to define a direction it is often convenient to use local angular coordinates as for example horizontal ones, i.e.~azimuth and elevation.
 The \turtlefun{group/ecef}{turtle_ecef_to_horizontal} and \turtlefun{group/ecef}{turtle_ecef_from_horizontal} provide such transforms.
 Note that the geodetic longitude and latitude must be provided in both cases, in order to define the local East, North, Up (ENU) frame used for the horizontal coordinates.